drewburr/3D_Pinball_Game/guide.md

 - The amount of fuel is indicated by the Fuel Lights in the Fuel Chute.
 - The more Fuel Lights are lit the more fuel you have.
   - When all Fuel Lights are lit they will all extinguish in approximately 90 seconds.
-- You can partially "Re-Fuel" by sending the ball part way up the Fuel Chute and rolling over any unlit Fuel Lights.
+- You can partially 're-fuel' by sending the ball part way up the Fuel Chute and rolling over any unlit Fuel Lights.
-- There are 3 ways to completely "Re-Fuel":
+- There are 3 ways to completely 're-fuel':
   - Pass the Bonus Lane
   - Rollover the Top (blue) Fuel Light.
   - Hit all 3 Fuel Targets (spot).